Mather Mansion: Mather family

-The house was the last grand house built on Euclid and was to be the family home of the large Mather clan which included four children, Samuel Livingston (b.
+The house was the last grand house built on Euclid and was to be the family home of the large Mather clan which included four children, Samuel Livingston Mather III (b.
 1882) named after his father, Amasa Stone (b.
 1884) named for his grandfather on his mother's side, Constance (b.
 1889) and Philip Richard (b.
 1894).
 It is noteworthy to realize that his wife, Flora Stone Mather, never saw the completed manor as she died of breast cancer before the family could move in and so her daughter Constance became the lady of the house, as was the custom at the time, she even invited the Cleveland Orchestra to perform at parties several times while living there.
 This happenstance may be a factor in why many say the house is haunted until this day.
 The Mathers also owned a summer residence named Shoreby in the Cleveland municipality Bratenahl, which still has the 6th highest per capita income at over $80,000 in the state of Ohio.
 That reality has not changed much as the area was the playground for the very wealthy in the Mathers hey day as well.

 Location

-The survival of this homestead is a boon to Cleveland architectural historians and provides them a glimpse into early 20th century residential dwelling construction.
-The house, as was the fashion of many historic homes at the time, sits well back (more than ten yards) from the street grid and resembles a southern plantation or an English Manor House or Great House more than a city house.
-Many of these homes therefore sported huge front lawns that needed to be meticulously manicured by staff or groundskeepers, their duties would include tending the many lavish gardens around the property.
-The house seems out of place in today's modern world but this is probably because almost all of its peers are gone.
-When looked at from a historical standpoint, the house would not look so out of character with its many neighbors had they survived destruction and razing.
-It is too easy to say that it is a relic when placed alongside the sleek, modern Cleveland State buildings.
+The survival of this homestead provides Cleveland architectural historians with a glimpse into early 20th century residential dwelling construction.
+The house, as was the fashion of many historic homes at the time, sits at a remove of more than ten yards from the street grid and resembles a southern plantation, English Manor House, or Great House more than a typical city house.

-Further adding to this sense of awe and nostalgia is the angle the house sits on.
-It points the eye back toward an invisible vanishing point that echoes its fine curves.
-Far from ostentatious in decoration, it is more akin to a library or hotel.
-The house cannot simply be approached from the street, it must be accessed by a plot of land that is controlled by the university and once had a long inclined driveway leading up from lower-leveled Euclid (please see photo).
-If the house were still standing within its original landscape environs it would be far more impressive, as modernity has crept up all around the house, it has shrunk in stature and looks anachronistic.
+The orientation of the house aligns visual sightlines with its curved structure.
+The building features minimal exterior decoration, similar in style to a library or hotel.
+Access to the house is through a university-controlled parcel of land, which previously contained an inclined driveway from lower Euclid.
+Surrounding modern developments have altered the original landscape setting of the building.